Gluten-Free Pumpkin Pancakes

 1/2 teaspoon cinnamon

 1/2 teaspoon ground ginger

 1/3 cup cooked pumpkin puree (canned pumpkin is fine)

 1 large free-range organic egg

-1 cup light coconut milk or other non-dairy milk, more if needed
+1 cup light coconut milk or other non-dairy milk, or milk, use more if needed to thin

 In a mixing bowl, whisk together the flours and dry ingredients.
 Add in the pumpkin, oil, agave, egg and non-dairy milk.
 Mix the batter until it is smooth and silky- and not too thick.

 Heat up a griddle or large iron skillet and oil it lightly.
 When a drop of water pops and sputters on the griddle or iron skillet, it is ready to cook pancakes.